Adverse events in trial dent hopes for Roche hemophilia drug

-LONDON Four patients have suffered serious adverse events in a clinical trial of an experimental hemophilia medicine from Roche, the Swiss group said on Wednesday, clouding prospects for its potential blockbuster product.
+LONDON (Reuters) - Four patients have suffered serious adverse events in a clinical trial of an experimental hemophilia medicine from Roche, the Swiss group said on Wednesday, clouding prospects for its potential blockbuster product.

 The problems relate to thrombosis, or blood clots, with two thromboembolic events and two cases of thrombotic microangiopathy in patients who were being treated for breakthrough bleeding in the trial of Roche's ACE910.